wp-plugins/team-members/readme.txt

 3. Creating members (admin view)

 == Changelog ==
+= 1.3.1 =
+* SAFE UPDATE: No data loss for those upgrading from version 1.0 or higher
+* Added an email icon for member links

 = 1.3 =
 * SAFE UPDATE: No data loss for those upgrading from version 1.0 or higher
 * You can now show 2, 3 or 4 members per line